-- Visual Art challenges students to use skills, techniques, processes and materials to plan and create personalised Visual Art works.
+Visual Art challenges students to use skills, techniques, processes and materials to plan and create personalised Visual Art works.
 Students refine, reflect upon and display their resolved work.
-Practical work is underpinned by research to understand and evaluate visual imagery using art terminology. - Students will explore art concepts and ideas which relate to their own backgrounds and experience within the unit focus: Identikit.
-Media and processes explored include a range self-portrait techniques including; painting, printmaking and digital processes. - 'IDENTIKIT' portrait painting on canvas.
+Practical work is underpinned by research to understand and evaluate visual imagery using art terminology.

+Students will explore art concepts and ideas which relate to their own backgrounds and experience within the unit focus: IDENTIKIT.
+Media and processes explored include a range of self-portrait techniques; painting, printmaking and digital processes.

+- Portrait painting on canvas.
 Students devise and photograph a self-portrait which is digitally manipulated.
-The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications. - 'IDENTIKIT' lino print.
-Students analyse the work of artist who use printmaking processes.
+The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications. - Mono print.
+Students analyse the work of artist who uses printmaking processes.
+Objective drawing exercises are developed into designs which are then developed as a folio of work.
+Students display completed work for audiences and must justify the creative decisions made in the process of developing finished work. - Ceramic project.
+Students devise and construct a hollow form or mask incorporating surface textures and designs.
+The work of contemporary indigenous artists will be referenced. - Lino folio.
+Students analyse the work of artists who use relief printmaking processes.
 Objective drawing exercises are developed into designs which are then carved into lino blocks.
-Students display completed work for audiences and must justify the creative decisions made in the process of developing each unit of work.
+Students display completed work for audiences and must justify the creative decisions made in the process of developing the unit of work.

-- · Painting and portrait drawing, digital and mixed media explorations, relief printing - Create, present and reflect on art works that incorporate Visual Art techniques, technologies, processes and language - Understand and use the elements and principles of art and design - Research and evaluate the practices of local and international artists in relation to students' own ideas - Evaluate and reflect on art works in appraising and theory tasks
+- Painting and portrait drawing, digital and mixed media explorations, relief printing - Make, present and reflect on art works that incorporate Visual Art techniques, technologies, processes and language - Understand and use the elements and principles of art and design - Research and evaluate the practices of local and international artists in relation to students' own ideas - Evaluate and reflect on art works in responding and theory tasks